New evacuations ordered as California wildfires whip across region

 Fire officials warned that the threat of the blazes was becoming a year-round challenge.

-"It's December, and it's amazing to be able to say we aren’t out of fire season," Cal Fire Director Ken Pimlott said Saturday during a press cofnerence.
+"It's December, and it's amazing to be able to say we aren’t out of fire season," Cal Fire Director Ken Pimlott told reporters Saturday.
 "And this is the challenge that we face in California and certainly here in Southern California, that it is a year-round challenge that we are all in."

 California Gov. Jerry Brown added that the state faces a "new normal" when it comes to wildfires that is exacerbated by climate change.